Sharon McDougall - 24th June 2019 - 2 minutes to read

-A sizable proportion of Scots who are in work have had to go without food at some point over the last year due to a lack of cash as they await their next payday.
+A sizeable proportion of Scots who are in work have had to go without food at some point over the last year due to a lack of cash as they await their next payday.

 Research carried out on behalf of Citizens Advice Scotland (CAS) recently found that close to half (47 per cent) of all employed Scots ran out of money at some point within the past year.